 Before you bottle-feed your baby, it’s important to know how to clean and sterilise bottle-feeding equipment, as well as how to prepare, store and warm bottles of formula.
 This will help to keep your baby safe from infection and make sure baby is getting the right nutrition.

 To test the flow of the formula or breastmilk, hold the bottle upside down when it’s filled with liquid at room temperature.
-The liquid should drip steadily but not pour out.
+The liquid should drip steadily from the teat but not pour out.

 If you have to shake the bottle vigorously to see the drip, the flow is too slow.
 Your baby might go to sleep before drinking what they need.

-A little leakage at the corners of your baby’s mouth while feeding is nothing to worry about.
-This will stop as your baby gets older.
+When you feed your baby, you might see a little leakage at the corners of your baby’s mouth.
+This doesn’t mean the flow is too fast.
+It’s nothing to worry about.
+It will stop as your baby gets older.

-If you have trouble finding the perfect teat, go for a faster teat rather than a slow one.
-It’s normal to try a few different teats before you find one that suits you and your baby.
+If you have trouble finding a teat with a flow to suit your baby, try a faster teat rather than a slower one.
+You might need to try a few different teats before you find one that suits.

 Giving baby the bottle